neuralml/neuralml.github.io/_people/RPC_samia_mohinta.md

 <header class="masthead text-justify" style="font-size:120%">

-I am a visitor to the group and currently a Research Assistant at UCL soon to start my PhD in Data Science and Neuroscience at UCambridge.
+I am a visitor/collaborator with the group and currently a Data scientist/PhD student at the Experimental and Comparative Connectomics Laboratory, MRC LMB, University of Cambridge.